flibber-hk/Silksong.BingoUI/README.md

 ## Requested counters

-* Craftmetal, relics, cogheart pieces
+* Craftmetal, relics

-* Shakra in different areas
+Note - I think there aren't enough cogheart pieces to merit a separate counter for them.